Header

 Poetry

-In contrast to prose fiction and drama, poems tend to be included even if they only contain the briefest of references to Zurich – mainly because poems are an unusually dense type of text in which even minor elements tend to be highly significant.
+In contrast to prose fiction and drama, poems are generally included even if they only contain the briefest of references to Zurich – mainly because poetry is a type of text in which even minor elements tend to be highly significant.

-The exception to this rule are longer narrative poems, where passing references are treated in much the same way as outlined above).
+The exception to this rule are longer narrative poems, where passing references are treated in much the same way as outlined above, in the case of prose fiction and drama.

 Academic Basis: Literary Geography & Distant Reading